I once had someone give me advice after I experienced a series of recurrent early miscarriages. She said “Just do everything the doctor tells you.”

 Step 11: Determine YOUR Plan of Action.
 Follow It.
 Track It.
 And Don’t Be Afraid to Make Changes Along the Way.

 Hopefully, with your newfound confidence in making your own health decisions, as well as a team of great resources to bounce ideas off of, you can make a plan of action to tackle not only your health issues, but the health issues of your family members and beyond.

-You can also learn how to anticipate and prevent future issues that may arise (like preventing the flu!) with your knowledge from your research and can start to stock your medicine cabinet appropriately to treat your family without feeling like you need to rush to the doctor.
+You can also learn how to anticipate and prevent future issues that may arise with your knowledge from your research and can start to stock your medicine cabinet appropriately to treat your family without feeling like you need to rush to the doctor.